-Franklin Templeton Investment Management Limited (FTIML), Cannon Place, 78 Cannon Street, London, EC4N 6HL, England, is the Fund's investment manager.
+Franklin Templeton Investment Management Limited (FTIML or investment manager), Cannon Place, 78 Cannon Street, London, EC4N 6HL, England, is the Fund's investment manager.
 FTIML's principal place of business is in Scotland.
-Together, FTIML and its affiliates manage, as of June 30, 2022, \$1.38 trillion in assets, and have been in the investment management business since 1947.
+Together, FTIML and its affiliates manage, as of June 30, 2023, \$1.43 trillion in assets, and have been in the investment management business since 1947.